SEI-R-2-22/u1_lesson_intro_CSS/README.md

 }
 ```

+That color code is known as a "Hexidecimal" system, with 16 different characters (0-9, A-F) that we can use.
+The first 2 digits control the level of Red, the second 2 are for our Green values, and the last 2 control the Blue levels.  #000000 is the lowest value possibe - Black, while #FFFFFF is everything set to max - White.

+We also can use RGB values, which go between 0-255.
+(0, 0, 0) will be Black, (255, 255, 255) would be White, (255, 0, 0) will be Red.
+What color do we think (200, 200, 0) would resemble?

+Additionally, we have the ability to use RGBA, using the "Alpha" value to set the opacity of our element.
+This value goes between 0 and 1, with 0 being fully transparent, and 1 being fully opaque.
+(255, 255, 255, 1) would be a strong, opaque White, while (255, 255, 255, .2) would be mostly transparent.

+CSS has somewhere around 85 colors that can be called on by name, ranging from the common ("Blue", "Red", "Green"), to a bit more far-out ("Lemonchiffon", "Dodgerblue", "Azure").
+Some colors you may be familiar with ("Cerulean") do not exist, and you will need to use RGB or Hexidecimal to get those specific colors.

 Notice the syntax for padding, this is shorthand for applying padding on an element.
 Padding, margin and a few other properties follow the convention of applying styles in a clockwise direction.
 For example:

 ```css